deanbittner/brubeck/README.md

 ### HTTP Endpoint

+This endpoint has been removed from this version.

 If enabled on the config file, Brubeck can provide an HTTP API to poll its status.
 The following routes are available:

 - `GET /ping`: return a short JSON payload with the current status of the daemon (just to check it's up)